-These two hard currencies get the most favourable rates.
+These two hard currencies gets the most favorable rates.
 When you change US dollars in Cuba, the Cuban government levies a penalty of 10%, while the other currencies do not.
 The exchange places do take other currencies such as Japanese Yen, Swiss Francs, Mexican Pesos, and more.

-Cash is obviously king and it is a good idea to have enough for the tip.
+Cash is obviously king and it is a good idea to have enough for the trip.
 There are ATMs in Cuba, but I am not sure if American cards work, since I did not withdraw any money.
-Some high end places to take credit card, but I believe there may be a hefty 3% surcharge for the transaction.
+Some high-end places take credit cards, but I believe there may be a hefty 3% surcharge for the transaction.